Table of Contents

 Detox.
 That was Monday July 25, 2016.
 Monday meant Waltz etcetera.
 I felt OK through the afternoon, just a headache as the morning's booze wore off.
 But by the time the dance started I was a shivering wreck.
 I sat behind the DJ table that night with my head down, shaking and hanging onto my sweetheart Ruth for dear life.
 I was in no condition to drive, but I made it home to safety.
 Ruth followed me to make sure I did.
 She moved in for the next few days and stayed with me as I shivered and sweated my way through detox.
 And that was the end of my drinking.
 Famous last words.
 About ninety days later I fell off the wagon.
 I spotted a half-full bottle of vodka in my cupboard and I was like yeah, that'd feel great!
 I started drinking again like I'd never quit.
 Ruth was coming over for dinner that night, so I bought us wine and was ready to offer her some when she arrived.
 She broke up with me on the spot and left me there all deflated.
 I launched into an eight-day bender that didn't end until I confronted death again.
 This time I wasn't just hearing about doom on the phone, I was feeling doom right here right now in my body.
 I woke up in the night just burning up inside.
 I wasn't just hearing about liver inflammation, I was feeling my liver burn up, with horrifying intensity.
 I could feel how I was killing myself with booze.
 I stopped drinking again, and this time it stuck.

 Fallout from quitting.
 Giving up booze had all kinds of unexpected consequences.
 When I started drinking again after ninety days it wasn't because I was having physical cravings.
 I never had cravings for any drug except tobacco, and they were pretty mild.
 What I had was a heavy psychological dependence on booze.
 I started drinking again because I didn't like the sad sack I'd turned into, moping around and dull.
 I missed being the jolly fellow booze made me.
 But that was just the tip of the iceberg.
 I can see now that quitting booze set in motion both my breakup with Ruth and my long slow descent into momentary homelessness that precipitated finding my new home.
 Ruth and I fell in love when I was a moderately heavy social drinker.
 I was under the influence essentially all of our time together.
 She was not enchanted with the quieter, more inward guy I turned into as my natural introversion reasserted itself.
-As for me, when my boozy life receded I started feeling how lonely I was as a poly widow with a part time girlfriend.
+As for me, when my boozy life receded I started feeling how lonely I was with a part time girlfriend.
 I had successfully drowned that sorrow in booze for six years.
 We didn't break up for two and a half more years, but the seeds were sown in detox.
 Quitting also separated me from my housemates, who both drank of course.
 I didn't realize it until long after, but that was when I gradually started feeling ill at ease in the Crown Hill house.
+It was no longer a good home for me; I needed to live in an alcohol-free environment.

 Dry drunk is an AA term for someone who stops drinking but continues a life that's still broken, an addicted life.
 My life was still broken because I still unconsciously believed drugs could be a legitimate way to feel good.
 That belief was hidden from me, so it had to be exposed and rooted out.
 I had to get all the way clean of drugs before I could see that delusion for what it is: spiritual poison.
 So Leela arranged for me to get all the way clean.
 She forced me to take up cannabis by calling on my unconscious belief in the value of drugs as a legitimate way to feel good.